unibz-bobo/openstack-swift/setup/README.md

 ## Quick guide

-1. Install a debian distribution (not tested on others yet)
+1. Install a Debian or Arch Linux distribution (not tested on others yet)
 2. Setup each node
   * Setup every node such that it gets assigned a **static IP** address
   * Create a new xml file within the **configurations** folder; you can look at/copy from existing files as examples for the new configuration